 Simpson: First we need to remember what COP26 was intended to do.
 It was to be a check-in after five years on the commitments that the signatories made in 2015 in Paris.
-Nations made individual commitments to meeting the Paris goal of holding any increase in global warming to well below two degrees Centigrade.
+Nations made individual commitments to meeting the Paris goal of holding any increase in [the average global temperature to less than 2°C above pre-industrial levels].
 We have had progress since then.

 Japan came forward with a net zero pledge by 2050.
 President Biden made the same pledge for the United States.
 China came forward, too, as did markets like South Korea, the United Kingdom and New Zealand.
 So the ambition at the national government level has ratcheted up.
 The question now is what actions will each nation take in support of their commitments?
 What will be the policies that drive change?

 Financial markets are looking for two things that still are missing.
 One is information.
 We can’t postpone any longer the call for mandatory climate risk reporting.
 There are good efforts underway here and there.
 The IFRS and the SEC now see this as mission critical.
 So we are expecting that COP 26 will provide a commitment on that.